nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 2. The shell is a really powerful way of interacting with your computer.
 GUIs and the shell are complementary - by knowing both you will greatly expand the range of tasks you can accomplish with your computer.
 You will also be able to perform many tasks more efficiently;

-3. My reasons: access remote servers, repeatability, documentation.
+3. More reasons: access remote servers, repeatability, documentation.

 The shell is just a program and there are many different shell programs that have been developed.
 The most common shell (and the one we will use) is called the Bourne-Again SHell (bash).
 Even if bash is not the default shell, it is usually installed on most systems and can be started by typing `bash` in the terminal.
 Many commands, especially a lot of the basic ones, work across the various shells but many things are different.
 I recommend sticking with bash and learning it well. ([Here is a link for more information](http://en.wikipedia.org/wiki/Bash_%28Unix_shell%29))